How to Pass an Illinois Motorcycle License Test

 • Adjust speed and position to the traffic situation—start, accelerate, and decelerate safely.

-• Demonstrate your ability to take curves at an appropriate speed and safely maneuver through the curves.
+• Make critical decisions—demonstrate your ability to take curves at an appropriate speed and safely maneuver through the curves.

 • Stop and park your motorcycle safely.